There’s nothing more frustrating than having a gift to give and not enough people to give it to.

 This is one of the most important steps you can take towards building a thriving coaching business.

-Most people waste a lot of time and energy going after people who are never going to be a good fit for their programs.
+Most coaches waste a lot of time and energy going after people who are never going to be a good fit for their programs.

-You aren’t most people.
+You're not like most coaches.
 You’re going to be picky.
-You’re going to get really clear on who you’re looking for and you’re going to ignore everyone else.
+You’re going to get really clear on who you’re looking for and ignore everyone else.

 Why?
 Because it doesn’t matter how many conversations you have scheduled if none of them are with qualified prospects.